IIInitiationnn/BloodEmporium/README.md

 - Slight inaccuracies in detecting which unlockables are connected (especially as of Patch 6.4.0).

 ## Roadmap & Future Developments
-- Improved speed
+- Improved accuracy
-- Blind mode (selects random nodes blindly - a very fast alternative for those who don't care about what items they get)
+- Automatic termination upon depleting bloodpoints
+- Item summary

 ## Credits
 - Icons taken from [The Noun Project](https://thenounproject.com/).